 *Original recipe calls for juice & rind from one preserved lemon, flat-leafed parsley, salted or unsalted butter, dried fruit including cherries, cranberries, apricots, prunes or raisins; unsalted pistachios, and 3/4 teaspoon salt.
 You can also use a Moroccan spice mix instead of cinnamon.

 - Add all the ingredients, except the salt & pepper and the cous cous, to a large bowl.

 - Boil the cous cous or fregola in salted water according to the package directions.

 - Add the still-warm cous cous to the ingredients and stir until the butter is fully melted and all the ingredients are mixed well.
 Taste and season with salt & pepper.

-Disclaimer: I received a copy of My Paris Kitchen from the publisher, but I’ve gifted it since, and if you look in my archives, I’m a big fan of David’s.
+Disclaimer: I received a copy of My Paris Kitchen from the publisher, but I’ve bought and gifted my own copies since, and if you look in my archives, I’m a big fan of David’s.
 I’m a fan girl.
 Some links above are affiliate links.
 Your price won’t change but I’ll get a small percentage —thanks for supporting this site!